BrancoDigital/PCBusinessCard/README.md

 Each release of this project contains a self-contained firmware and hardware configuration.
 These configurations should function "out of the box" in most cases, but please be aware that compatibility between different releases is not guaranteed.
 Modifications may be necessary if you're attempting to integrate aspects from different releases.

 Regarding licensing, it's crucial to note that each release may be subject to different licensing terms.
 Always review the license accompanying each release, as the terms may vary.
 Typically, the most recent release is published primarily for reference and might not immediately come with a license.
 Always check the license status of each release to understand the permissions and restrictions that apply.

+The current release is **PCBusinessCard MKIV**.
+Earlier releases each had significant issues one way or the other, so they serve mostly as references and will otherwise be archived.

+**MKIV:** Current version
+MKIII: Custom PCB version using mostly SMD components and a custom connector PCB, as the ESP01 footprint was accidentally mirrored
+MKII: Custom PCB version using mostly THT components and manual assembly
+MKI: First handheld version on generic PCB, using 2xAA to run
+MK0: Breadboard prototype

 ## DISCLAIMER
 The code and designs in this repository are provided "as is", without warranty of any kind, express or implied.
 They are intended for educational and experimental purposes only, and should not be used in critical or unsafe contexts.